inouiw/capacitor-native-google-one-tap-signin/README.md

 The user is automatically signed-in, without a prompt after the first sign-in.

-The andorid minSdkVersion is 24, however the one-tap library seems to require API version 29.
+The android minSdkVersion is 24, however the one-tap library seems to require API version 29.
 For lower API versions GoogleSignIn is used.

 # Install and Configure